You need a vacation. You’ve earned it. But can you manage to get away?

-Although vacations can save legal employers money by reducing absences from stress-related medical issues, burn-out, lower morale, and decreased creativity and productivity, most of those organizations don’t really encourage time off.
+Although vacations can save legal employers money by reducing absences from stress-related medical issues, burn-out, lower morale, and decreased productivity, most of those organizations don’t really encourage time off.
 Despite official vacation policies and benefits, client needs and profit considerations are paramount.
 Annual billable hours targets must be met irrespective of vacation plans.
 Therefore, taking any time off means increasing billables at other times.

 You’ve earned it

+Your vacation days are part of your compensation package.
+Not taking advantage of them essentially gives your firm an equivalent number of days of free labor.
 Whether you want a vacation for your physical or mental health, to spend quality time with loved ones, or to avoid leaving money on the table, you must thoughtfully and carefully plan your escape strategy

 Timing